zakk-h/HarvestHope/README.md

 # Inventory Management Shiny App Documentation

 ## Overview
 This Shiny application was developed to manage and visualize inventory data for Harvest Hope, a non-profit organization.
-The primary purpose of the application is to provide an interactive and user-friendly interface for viewing, editing, and updating inventory records, which were previously maintained in a spreadsheet.
+The primary purpose of the application is to provide an interactive and user-friendly interface for viewing, editing, and updating inventory records through a behind-the-scenes spreadsheet.
+Whether in the office or out in the field surveying inventory, users can easily modify item quantities with intuitive plus and minus buttons or add new items on the go.
+They don't need to worry about adding a new line item for a model that already exists - the app will catch it and collapse them.
 You can access the live app <a href="https://zakk-h.shinyapps.io/harvesthope" target="_blank">here</a>.

 <a href="https://zakk-h.shinyapps.io/harvesthope" target="_blank">